shoelace-style/shoelace/.github/CONTRIBUTING.md

 ### Semantic Versioning

 This project follows [Semantic Versioning](https://semver.org/).
-Breaking changes will not be accepted until the next major version.
+Breaking changes in stable components will not be accepted until the next major version.
 As such, all contributions must consider the project's roadmap and take this into consideration.
+Features that are deemed no longer necessary in future versions will be deprecated instead.

+**Components marked "experimental" should not be used in production,** as changes to them will not be subject to this rule.

 ### Code Formatting & Linting